Hooked74/react-di/README.md

 ### Inject
 The `Inject`/`Inject(Identifier)` decorator tells the di-system what need to be injected and in which property the injected value should be referenced.

+For functional components an alternative is the `useInject(...Identifiers)` hook.

 ### Module
 All components that should be feedable with the defined providers,